![]() |

 The class QGraphicsItemGroup is used to create special items which combine child event handling to add and remove items to a group.
 Adding an item to a QGraphicsItemGroup will keep the original position and transformation of the child.
 To create a QGraphicsItemGroup call QGraphicsScene::createItemGroup().

 The QGraphicsWidget class supports geometry and layout aware items.
-QGraphicsWidget inherits from QGraphicsItem wheareas QWidget inherits from QPaintDevice.
-This inheritance is what makes it possible for a QGraphicsWidget to be added to a QGraphicsScene.
+Since QGraphicsWidget inherits from QGraphicsItem a QGraphicsWidget object can be added to a QGraphicsScene.

-Custom graphic widgets can be created with events, signals / slots, size hints, and policies.
+Custom graphic widgets can be created with events, signal/slot connections, size hints, and policies.
 Layouts can be managed by using QGraphicsLinearLayout and QGraphicsGridLayout.

 QGraphicsWidget provides extra functionality not found in QGraphicsItem.
-The additional features are similar to those found in QWidget like the style, font, palette, layout direction, geometry, and resolution independence and transformation support.
+This includes capabilities similar to those found in QWidget like the style, font, palette, layout direction, geometry, and resolution independence and transformation support.

-Because a Graphics View uses real coordinates instead of integers, the QGraphicsWidget geometry methods use QRectF and QPointF.
+Since a graphics view uses real coordinates instead of integers, the QGraphicsWidget geometry methods need to use QRectF and QPointF.
 This also applies to frame rectangles, margins, and spacing.
 For example, with QGraphicsWidget you can specify margins by calling setContentsMargins(0.5, 0.5, 0.5, 0.5).

-QGraphicsLayout is part of a second layout system designed specifically for QGraphicsWidget.
+QGraphicsLayout is part of a layout system designed specifically for QGraphicsWidget.
 The API is very similar to the QLayout class.
-You can manage widgets and sublayouts using QGraphicsLinearLayout and QGraphicsGridLayout.
+To manage widgets and sublayouts use QGraphicsLinearLayout and QGraphicsGridLayout.

-You can also write your own layout by inheriting from QGraphicsLayout or add custom layout items by inheriting from QGraphicsLayoutItem.
+You can also write a custom layout by inheriting from QGraphicsLayout or add custom layout items by inheriting from QGraphicsLayoutItem.